 New Zealand began implementing regulatory stewardship in 2013.
-Its model encourages accountability, transparency, evaluation and reporting by making regulatory stewardship a statutory obligation for government departments - the State Sector Act 1988 sets out the responsibilities of department heads to exercise stewardship.67 Accountability is also encouraged by requiring major departments to provide assurance they are fulfilling their stewardship obligations by publishing Regulatory Stewardship Strategies and Four Year Plans.64 Among other things, these documents assess the fitness-for-purpose of the department's regulatory systems, and outline the priorities for reform for the year ahead.
+Its model encourages accountability, transparency, evaluation and reporting by making regulatory stewardship a statutory obligation for government departments - the State Sector Act 1988 sets out the responsibilities of department heads to exercise stewardship.
+Accountability is also encouraged by requiring major departments to provide assurance they are fulfilling their stewardship obligations by publishing Regulatory Stewardship Strategies and Four Year Plans.68 Among other things, these documents assess the fitness-for-purpose of the department's regulatory systems, and outline the priorities for reform for the year ahead.

-- 62 63 64 65 - Department of Primary Industries and Regional Development response to ERA information request.
-New Zealand Treasury, Regulatory Stewardship', 2017, (online) (accessed on 20 April 2018).
+Department of Primary Industries and Regional Development response to ERA information request 61

+New Zealand Treasury, 'Regulatory Stewardship', 2017, (online) (accessed on 20 April 2018).
 Department of the Premier and Cabinet (Service Priority Review), Working Together: One Public Sector Delivering for WA (Final Report), 2017, p.
 136. Department of the Premier and Cabinet (Service Priority Review), Working Together: One Public Sector Delivering for WA (Final Report), 2017, p.
+136. 63 64

-12. Department of the Premier and Cabinet, Public Sector Reform Unit: Overview of early initiatives, 2018; Department of the Premier and Cabinet, Public Sector Reform Unit: Overview of early initiatives, 2018; Department of the Premier and Cabinet, Public Sector Delivering for WA (Final Report), 2017, p.
-12. Parametric Uniters & Experiment 2018).
-66 Control y accessed 1: 2 years and 2 years of the second and the se - 67 68 - State Sector Act 1988 (NZ), section 32(1)(d).
-New Zealand Treasury, 'Regulatory Stewardship', 2017, (online) (accessed on 18 September 2018).
+Department of the Premier and Cabinet, Public Sector Reform Unit: Overview of early initiatives, 2018; Department of the Premier and Cabinet, 'Public Sector Reform', 10 August 2018,

+(online) (accessed 12 September 2018).